 Eligible farmers and their workers can access a free one-day quad bike safety training course tailored to the farming community.
 Course participants also receive a compliant helmet.

 The Unit of Competency (UOC) AHCMOM212 – Operate quad bikes, is being delivered by authorised Registered Training Organisations (RTO).
 Find an authorised RTO and confirm your eligibility.

 Attendance at one of these training events acts as an eligible educative interaction and gives eligible businesses and/or their workers access to the rebates on offer.

-SafeWork NSW has partnered with Tocal College to deliver up to 175 free one-day training events in regional and remote locations across NSW.
+SafeWork NSW has partnered with Tocal College to deliver the Unit of Competency (UOC) AHCMOM212, Operate quad bikes, a free one-day training events in regional and remote locations across NSW.
 Course participants will also receive a compliant helmet.

 Attendance at one of these training events acts as an eligible educative interaction and gives eligible businesses and/or their workers access to the rebates on offer.
 If you organise six participants, Tocal will come to you.

 For further information visit the Tocal College website.

 The NSW quad bike safety improvement program offers support to NSW farmers to undertake harm prevention activities associated with on-farm use of quad bikes in the workplace.